Anne22-beep/GADS2020-Roadmap/Android.md

   - Your average performance of both these evaluations in comparison to other learners.

 ## Modules
-The modules are fine-tuned to fit the needs of the current learners please do consider your current skill set before folowing a path.
+The modules are fine-tuned to fit the needs of the current learners please do consider your current skill set before following a path.
 #### NB
 > Roadmaps are subject to minor changes.